xapian/xapian-docsprint/advanced/learning_to_rank.rst

 Ranking
 -------

-After we have built a model, its quite straightforward to get a real score for a particular document for the given query.
+After we have built a model, it's quite straightforward to get a real score for a particular document for the given query.
 Here we supply the first hand retrieved ranked-list to the Ranking function, which assigns a new score to each document after converting it to the same dimensioned feature vector.
 This list is re-ranked according to the new scores.

 Here’s the significant part of the example code to implement ranking.